 - Submit the application and supplemental essays to colleges via the website.
 Note: Once you submit your application online to one school, you should not need to alter it (although that option is available).

-- Although mostly taken care of electronically, print out Teacher Evaluation Forms and distribute to applicable teachers (refer to pg.
-III-13 to determine which teachers will need forms).
+- Although mostly taken care of electronically, print out Teacher Evaluation Forms and distribute to applicable teachers (click here to download information on how to determine which teachers will need forms).

 - Pay application fees electronically as required.

 - Personal Data

 - Writing: Personal Statement (main essay) and supplemental essays/short answers if Required (see below for more detail)

 - Secondary School Report (includes a recommendation from your college counselor)